Skip to main content

 6 mentions Positive Neutral Negative

 Reviews indicate that the grinding aspect of the game is perceived as tedious rather than challenging, with players finding the tasks repetitive and lacking in depth.
-While some appreciate the immersive world, many feel that the gameplay relies too heavily on monotonous clicking and fails to provide engaging puzzles or meaningful investigation.
+While some appreciate the immersive world, many feel that the gameplay relies too heavily on monotonous clicking and a drawn-out storyline, detracting from the overall experience.

 • “But it feels more tedious than challenging, since you can easily find the information you need.”